microsoft/Quantum/samples/azure-quantum/README.md

   This sample shows how to simulate the time evolution of an Ising model using quantum hardware.
 - **[Teleportation](./teleport)**:
   This sample shows how to run quantum teleportation on quantum hardware.

-If you are interested in contributing samples that will appear in the Azure Quantum Samples Gallery in the Azure Portal, please follow this [guide](./CREATING_SAMPLES.md).